-I received an interesting email that posed a really great question.
+I received an email with a question about “manifesting”.
 I’ll share Arlene’s question and my response below:

 My name is Arlene, I am 72, LDS, and I live in West Bountiful, Utah.
 It’s been quite a while since I read the Jackrabbit Factor.
 I have been impressed with your honesty and forthrightness.
 I am writing with a question, but I want to give you some background.
 I have been interested in the Law of Attraction for many years and I have received a lot of e-mail newsletters with “helps” to manifesting.
 I have also bought and read books and programs that almost guarantee I will have money, peace, friendships, health, etc. and it is supposed to be effortless!